Ms Kashmir Kaur (SFHEA)

 Research interests

 My research interests in education are varied.
-They intersect student identity, engagement, internationalisation including aspects such as Critical EAP, ‘criticality’ in higher education, dialogic feedback, self-directed learning and ‘decolonising' student education.
+They intersect student identity and engagement, internationalisation including aspects such as Critical EAP, ‘criticality’ in higher education, dialogic feedback, self-directed learning and ‘decolonising' student education.

 Publications